-Iraqi & Middle East Refugee Relief
+Iraqi and Middle East Refugee Relief

-Join us in a commitment to show Christ's love to the displaced in Iraq and the Middle East.
+Committing to show Christ's love to the displaced in Iraq and the Middle East.

 In 2014, the Yazidi people in Iraq were brutally killed and driven out of their homeland by radical Islamic militants.
 Many of the women and girls were taken hostage and sold as sex slaves to soldiers.